 - Tammy beamed as she told her story of being a CFO of a church and how Preston Trail embraced technology and the benefits it gained.

 From our standpoint, embracing technology is the first step into transforming your organization towards the future of finance and accounting.
 In the eBook, The Future of Church Technology, author Tobin Perry says, “Yet, by and large, the Church has struggled to keep up with the high speed of technological change in recent decades.
 Burdened by lack of money, knowledge, and at times a cumbersome church polity, the Church has clearly fallen behind.
 Even as late as 2012, only a little more than half of churches have websites (55.7 percent).
 Though most church members can pay every other bill online, only 42 percent of churches offer the ability to give online.”
-Today’s church members want to have the ability to give online and they expect full transparency on where their money is going.
+Today’s church members want to have the ability to give online with emerging congregational and church accounting services.
+They expect full transparency on where their money is going.
 Churches need to catch-up with technology to make that happen.

 How the Digital Disruption is Changing Everything for Churches and Businesses